MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/compare-windows-server.md

 ## Compare management options

-The table below compares the management options for Azure Stack HCI and Windows Server 2019.
+The following table compares the management options for Azure Stack HCI and Windows Server 2019.
 Both products are designed for remote management and can be managed with many of the same tools.

 | **Attribute** | **Azure Stack HCI** | **Windows Server 2019** |
 | ------------- | ------------------- | ----------------------- |